noisyboiler/wampy/README.rst

 .. pull-quote ::

-    WAMP RPC and Pub/Sub for your Python apps and microservices
+    WAMP RPC and Pub/Sub for python interactive shells, scripts, apps and microservices

 For a background as to what WAMP is, please see `here`_.